Welcome to today's edition of the Rush 24-7 podcast.

 They don't get bailed out.

-So I think the anger's deep and it's sustained and it's being tapped into uh expertly by Trump.
+So I think the anger's deep and it's sustained and it's being tapped into expertly by Trump.

 But it does not apparently represent a majority of Republican primary voters.

-I would think I could be all wet on this.
+I would think, I could be all wet on this.

-Let's say you're an all-in cruise voter, and Kasich ends up not continuing after tomorrow, and let's get down to a two-man race.
+Let's say you're an all-in cruise voter and Kasich ends up not continuing after tomorrow.

 It's basically Trump and Cruz.